A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

-We stress that even though the order-of-magnitude change in resolution generates 10 -- 30\% variations in some remnant properties, the overall shapes of the profiles in Fig.~\ref{fig:viscnumcomp} are very similar.
+We stress that even though the order-of-magnitude change in particle number (factor of two change in resolution) generates 10 -- 30\% variations in some remnant properties, the overall shapes of the profiles in Fig.~\ref{fig:viscnumcomp} are very similar.
 In particular, the merger remnant does not look more or less ``similar-mass'' (except, arguably, the temperature curve at the lowest resolution).
-We thus conclude that our trends should be robust.
+Exact values of properties, therefore, will vary depending on resolution (and will vary on similar or larger levels if initial conditions like \azero\ are changed), but the overall picture of the merger and trends should be more robust.